nzp-team/documentation/markdown/mapping/trenchbroom-setup.md

 This is a quick-start guide on installing the custom TrenchBroom profile for Nazi Zombies: Portable in order to use its mapping toolset with the program, as well as a brief instructional on installing _Vluzcan's Half-Life Tools_, the `.BSP` compiler to use.
 Nazi Zombies: Portable relies on _Half-Life_ BSP type `30` as opposed to _Quake_ type `29`.

 This is not a guide on learning to use TrenchBroom or _Quake_ mapping.
 Please refer to the [Landing page](../landing/index.md#mapping-documentation) for resource links to these.

-Additionally, Trenchbroom version `v2024.1` is recommended for configuration file compatibility.
+**⚠️ Trenchbroom version `v2024.1` is required for configuration file compatibility. ⚠️** You can track Game Config compatibility via [TrenchBroom GitHub issue #4765](https://github.com/TrenchBroom/TrenchBroom/issues/4765).

 If you are looking for Texture WADs, you may download and use the ones from our [asset repository](https://github.com/nzp-team/assets/releases/download/newest/texture-wads.zip) (direct download), provided you agree and adhere to the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en) licensing.